-Many people think that they are able to work out with their former partner or spouse a divorce settlement that includes division of assets, child and spousal support, custody access, and all other parenting decisions.
-Perhaps.
-Here is the BUT… What makes you think you can now sit down with your spouse and sort through issues that are emotional when you were not able to sit down and discuss your differences and concerns to work things out to save the relationship?
+Many people think that they are able to work out with their former partner or spouse with a do-it-yourself divorce.
+They think that they can reach a divorce settlement that includes division of assets, child and spousal support, custody access, and all other parenting decisions on their own.
+Perhaps, but here is the BUT… What makes you think you can now sit down with your spouse and sort through issues that are emotional when you were not able to sit down and discuss your differences and concerns to work things out to save the relationship?
+Here are a few questions you should consider before you jump right into any decisions.

-1. Are you or can you be civil and respectful with one another to discuss difficult decisions?
+1. Are you, or can you, be civil and respectful with one another to difficult decisions?

 You likely will not be able to have productive discussions if you have been prone to arguing with one another, particularly in the last few months or years of your marriage.
 The other side of this coin is silence: if one party shuts down and does not say anything, how will the other be able to understand their wishes?